How to alter table add column in oracle Database

--You Add a new column using the ALTER TABLE statement.
+- You Add a new column using the ALTER TABLE ADD COLUMN statement in Oracle

 - The table must be contained in your schema To alter a table, or you should either have ALTER object privilege for the table or the ALTER ANY TABLE system privilege.

 - If a view, materialized view, trigger, function-based index, check constraint, function, procedure of package depends on a base table, the alteration of the base table or its columns can affect the dependent object For example PLSQL objects become invalid if the dependent table object is changed and you have to make them valid again

 We can add new column to the table definition Using alter table add command